Josef Kieffer: Trial and execution

 The all-important question as to whether Suttill made a pact with Kieffer might have been answered by SOE's Vera Atkins, who interviewed Kieffer while he was imprisoned.
 Atkins was uncustomarily vague about what Kieffer said about collaboration between him and Suttill and other SOE agents.
 She reported only that Kieffer said Suttill "did not want to make a statement", not whether or not he did.
 She also reported that Kieffer said Norman "had not the character of" Suttill, which gave the impression that Norman was more malleable.
 At the time of that interview in 1947, the French were making accusations that Suttill had betrayed his French associates.
 Atkins and SOE neither confirmed nor denied the accusation.
 Suttill's family was bitter at the lack of support it had received from SOE.

 John Starr was the only SOE witness and he testified in Kieffer's defense.
 Starr said that Kieffer had not mistreated prisoners and that he did not believe that Kieffer would "take part in the deliberate murder of British prisoners".
-Found guilty two hours later, Kieffer was sentenced to death by hanging.
+Found guilty two hours later, Kieffer was sentenced to death by hanging alongside his superior Helmut Knochen and two subordinates, Richard Schnur and Karl Haug.
 Kieffer's appeal of the death penalty was refused and he was executed by hanging at Hamelin Prison by the British executioner, Albert Pierrepoint, on 26 June 1947.
-Kieffer's superior, Helmut Knochen, who had given the order to execute the SAS prisoners, had his death sentence commuted.
+Schnur and Haug were hanged alongside him.
+Knochen, who had given the order to execute the SAS prisoners, had his death sentence commuted.
 Starr said he was told that the prosecutor expressed "astonishment" at the severity of Kieffer's sentence.
-Author, Jean Overton Fuller, said "it did seem unfair that Kieffer, who had a certain amount of decency, should have been hanged" while Klaus Barbie, the "Butcher of Lyon," was not.
+Author Jean Overton Fuller, said "it did seem unfair that Kieffer, who had a certain amount of decency, should have been hanged" while Klaus Barbie, the "Butcher of Lyon," was not.
 The author Sarah Helm asked why the British and French did not request that Kieffer's execution be delayed so he could testify against the accused double agent Henri Déricourt.
 Helm also said that SOE's Vera Atkins expressed doubts to her about whether Kieffer should have been executed.